CESNET/saml-validator/README.md

-**As XML schema is not flexible enough for various checks we require to pass before metadata is accepted to our federation, this project is being rewritten using PHP/XPath and XSD is being deprecated.**

-# SAML-Validator
+# SAML-validator
-XML Schemas to validate SAML metadata in [eduID.cz][] federation.
+SAML-validator is a tool to validate SAML metadata for [eduID.cz][] federation.

 ## Available validator
 The following validations/checks are available: